DiamondLightSource/httomo/docs/source/howto/run_httomo.rst

 In order to run HTTomo you require a data file (an HDF5 file) and a YAML process list file that describes the desired processing pipeline.
-For information on getting started creating this YAML file, please see the next page :doc:`process_list_configure`.
+For information on getting started creating this YAML file, please see :ref:`howto_process_list`.

 Interacting with HTTomo through the command line interface (CLI)
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++